-The most helpful advice came from a professor who told our (mostly terrified) class, “Study statistics with a pen and notebook nearby.
+The best advice came from a professor who told our (mostly terrified) class, “Study statistics with a pen and notebook nearby.
 Draw pictures.
 If you’ve got a problem about taking two marbles out of a jar, draw the two marbles.”

 Somehow drawing didn’t seem to fit the serious, left-brained world of statistics…but it worked.
 To this day when I read an article with statistics, I’ll often draw a diagram.

 I thought of this example when someone recently said, “I have to admit, I don’t understand the fuss about storytelling.
 It seems more like entertainment.”

 Storytelling often gets presented as right-brained creative activity.
 No wonder business owners often fail to realize that storytelling can help you gain credibility and present yourself as an expert.

 The problem is, a lot of storytelling books focus on story structure.
 They draw analogies with storytelling from movies, especially those from Pixar.
 Or they evoke memories of campfires, fairy tales and even bedtime stories.

 Bedtime stories are supposed to put you to sleep.
 Marketing stories are supposed to inspire you to take action.

-You know you’ve told your best business story when your audience gives you the reaction you’ve been seeking.
+You know you’ve told your best business story when your audience gives you the response you’ve been seeking.
 They sign up for your lead magnet.
 They forward your message.
 They listen to you more carefully and respect you as an authority and (if you prefer the term) thought leader.

 Challenge #1: Answer the skeptical question: “Will this really help me?”